-Your professors and teaching fellows can offer you a wealth of advice about whatever topic or field you may be interested in.
+Your professors, preceptors, lecturers, and teaching fellows can offer you a wealth of advice about whatever topic or field you may be interested in.
 You can attend their office hours (usually listed on their course website or syllabus).

-Many administrative offices have amazing advisers.
-The Office of Career Services (OCS), Office of International Education (OIE) and many others have daily office hours that anyone –including first-years – can come and talk about their interests.
+Many administrative offices have amazing advisors.
+The Mignone Center for Career Success (MCS), Office of International Education (OIE), Office of Undergraduate Research and Fellowships (URAF), and many others have daily office hours that anyone –including first-year students – can come and talk about their interests.

 Upper-Level Student Advising

-Transferring to student housing comes with a new set of advisers to get to know and resources to access.
-If that seems overwhelming to you, this section might just help.
+Transitioning to student housing as a sophomore comes with a new set of advisors to get to know and resources to access.
+If that seems overwhelming to you, this section might help.

 Making the Switch from Proctors to Tutors

-You may have noticed on Housing Day that no one talked about Proctors so much as they mentioned the wide array of Tutors present in each House.
-You may also be wondering just what a Tutor does, and trust me, you're not alone in that question.
+You may have noticed on Housing Day that no one talked about Proctors so much as they mentioned the vast array of Tutors present in each Residential Community.
+You may also be wondering what a Tutor does, and trust me; you're not alone in that question.

-Tutors, like Proctors, live in the same entryway as you when you move into your new House.
-Also like Proctors, they're always there for you if you want advice on something academic or want help settling a dispute with a suitemate.
-They put on study breaks once or twice a month and also work to organize cool events for the entire House to enjoy.
+Tutors, like Proctors, live in the same entryway as you when you move into your new Residential Community.
+Also, like Proctors, they're always there for you if you want advice on something academic or to help settle a dispute with a suitemate.
+They put on study breaks once or twice a month and also work to organize cool events for the entire community to enjoy.

 Tutors are pretty much split into two categories when it comes to advising you during your sophomore year.
 The Tutor that lives in your entryway fulfills the role that's the most similar to what your Proctor did during your first year, with the caveat that they usually meet with you a little less frequently than your Proctor did.
 You can, of course, always meet with them more frequently if you'd like!
-Like your first year, you will also have a sophomore adviser to talk to about your academic interests and joining the house community.
+Like your first year, you will also have a Sophomore Advisor to talk to about your academic interests and joining the Residential Community.

-A Sophomore Adviser is a tutor who usually has or is working to obtain some kind of graduate degree in an academic field.
+A Sophomore Advisor is a tutor who usually has or is working to obtain some kind of graduate degree in an academic field here at Harvard.
 (Did I mention that tutors are also generally grad students and working professionals?)
-They, like your First-Year Adviser, work to help you pick out classes that fit your interests and give you advice about pursuing research, study abroad, and public service opportunities.
+They, like your First-Year Advisor, work to help you pick out classes that fit your interests and give you advice about pursuing research, study abroad, and public service opportunities.
 They also keep track of how well you're doing in your courses and can point you to support if you need it.
-Sophomore advisers also help you to finalize your concentration plans by talking through your interests and directing you to concentration advisers.
+Sophomore Advisors also help you to explore concentrations, finalize your concentration plans by talking through your interests and direct you to concentration advisors for additional guidance.

 So Who Helps Me With My Concentration?

-Once you declare your concentration, you're going to get assigned an academic adviser from within your department.
+Once you declare your concentration, you're going to get assigned an academic advisor from within your department.
 They'll become the person you go to when you need to consult on what classes you should take for your concentration, whether to do a thesis or research project, work in a lab, or how to connect what you are studying to what you want to do with the rest of your life.
-They may also direct you to someone within the concentration department who can provide you with even more insight on your topic of choice.
+They may also direct you to someone within the concentration department who can provide even more insight into your topic of choice.

-Sometimes your concentration's advising will be set up in a way that you can get advising from multiple people in the department, other times you might be able to get an academic adviser who is also a tutor in your house.
-You should never be afraid to reach out to the Director of Undergraduate Studies in your department (or a department you're interested in) and ask them what their advising set-up looks like.
-A lot of the time you can also find that information on your concentration's website.
+Sometimes your concentration's advising will be set up in a way that you can get advising from multiple people in the department.
+Other times you might be able to get an academic advisor who is also a tutor in your Residential Community.
+You should never be afraid to reach out to the Director of Undergraduate Studies in your department (or a department you're interested in) and ask them what their advising setup looks like.
+A lot of the time, you can also find that information on your concentration's website.